 - You reply to the Illinois insurance questionnaire

 - You register your vehicle or renew the registration

 Before 2015, Illinois used to require less insurance than most other states.
 But the state has since raised the minimum levels to typical coverage levels:

-- $25,000 liability coverage per person per injury
+- $25,000 liability coverage per person

-- $50,000 liability coverage per accident per injury
+- $50,000 liability coverage per accident

-- $20,000 coverage for property damage
+- $20,000 property damage coverage

-- $20,000/$40,000 uninsured motorist coverage per person
+- $20,000 uninsured motorist coverage per person